CIL 4.5296

 CIL 4.5296 (or CLE 950) is a poem found graffitied on the wall of a hallway in Pompeii.
 Discovered in 1888, it is one of the longest and most elaborate surviving graffiti texts from the town, and may be the only known love poem from one woman to another from the Latin world.
 The poem is nine verses long, breaking off in the middle of the ninth verse; a single line in a different hand is written underneath.
 It is in the collection of the National Archaeological Museum, Naples.

 Inscription

 CIL 4.5296 was discovered in 1888 by Italian archaeologists excavating the Roman town of Pompeii, scratched into the wall of the hallway of house six of insula nine, in region nine of the town.
 The poem was first published by Antonio Sogliano in that year's excavation report.

-The poem is inscribed over seven lines of text, in a neat hand, with the words divided by interpuncts.
+The poem is inscribed over seven lines of text, in a neat Roman cursive hand, with words divided by interpuncts.
 The inscription is written carefully inside the decoratively painted borders of a wall panel.
 It is followed by three words written in a different hand, which cross the painted border.
 Several other short inscriptions were found on the same wall, below CIL 4.5296, in larger letters.

 The inscription is preserved on a slab of plaster measuring 74 × 38 cm, along with four other pieces of graffiti.
 It is in the collection of the National Archaeological Museum, Naples.